Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: The Centre of a Strong Monad

 \subsection{A Non-centralisable Monad}

 In $\Set$, the terminal central cones used to define the centre are defined by taking appropriate subsets.
-One may wonder what happens if not every subset of a given set is an object of the category.
+One may wonder what happens if not all subsets of a given set are objects of the category.
 The following example describes such a situation, which gives rise to a non-centralisable strong monad.

-\begin{example} Consider the Dihedral group $\mathbb{D}_4,$ which has $8$ elements.
+\begin{exa} Consider the Dihedral group $\mathbb{D}_4,$ which has $8$ elements.
 Its centre $Z(\mathbb{D}_4)$ is non-trivial and has 2 elements.
 Let $\CC$ be the full subcategory of $\Set$ with objects that are finite products of the set $\mathbb{D}_4$ with itself.
 This category has a cartesian structure, and the terminal object is the singleton set (which is the empty product).
 Notice that every object in this category has a cardinality that is a power of $8$.
 Therefore the cardinality of every homset of $\CC$ is a power of $8$.
-Since $\CC$ has a cartesian structure and since $\mathbb{D}_4$ is a monoid, we can consider the writer monad $\MM \eqdef (- \times \mathbb D_4) : \CC \to \CC$ induced by $\mathbb{D}_4$, which can be defined in the same way as in Example \ref{ex:free-monad}.
+Since $\CC$ has a cartesian structure and since $\mathbb{D}_4$ is a monoid, we can consider the writer monad $\MM \eqdef (- \times \mathbb D_4) \colon \CC \to \CC$ induced by $\mathbb{D}_4$, which can be defined in the same way as in Example \ref{ex:free-monad}.
 It follows that $\MM$ is a strong monad on $\CC$.
 However, it is easy to show that this monad is not centralisable.
-Assume (for contradiction) that there is a monad $\ZZ : \CC \to \CC$ such that $\CC_\ZZ\cong Z(\CC_\MM)$ (see Theorem \ref{th:centralisability}).
-Next, observe that the homset $Z(\CC_\MM)[1,1]$ has the same cardinality as the centre of the monoid $\mathbb D_4$, i.e., its cardinality is $2$.
+Assume (for contradiction) that there is a monad $\ZZ \colon \CC \to \CC$ such that $\CC_\ZZ\cong Z(\CC_\MM)$ (see Theorem \ref{th:centralisability}).
+Next, observe that the homset $Z(\CC_\MM)[1,1]$ has the same cardinality as the centre of the monoid $\mathbb D_4$, \emph{i.e.} its cardinality is $2$.
 However, $\CC_\ZZ$ cannot have such a homset since $\CC_\ZZ[X,Y] = \CC[X,\ZZ Y]$ which must have cardinality a power of $8$.
-Therefore there exists no such monad $\ZZ$ and $\MM$ is not centralisable. \end{example}
+Therefore there exists no such monad $\ZZ$ and $\MM$ is not centralisable. \end{exa}

 Besides this example and any further attempts at constructing non-centralisable monads for this sole purpose, we do not know of any other strong monad in the literature that is not centralisable.
 In the next section, we present many examples of centralisable monads and classes of centralisable monads which show that our results are widely applicable.